 What is the Schema App Solution?

-At Schema App, we do more than just implement Schema Markup on our clients’ sites.
-With an end-to-end enterprise Schema Markup solution like Schema App, you’ll get:
+The Schema App solution does more than just implement Schema Markup on your website.
+With an end-to-end enterprise Schema Markup solution like Schema App, you’ll be able to:

-- An assigned Customer Success Manager who will help you customize your Schema Markup strategy as well as create, deploy, manage and optimize your Schema Markup using Schema App tools and reporting.
+- Work with an assigned Customer Success Manager (CSM) who will help you customize your Schema Markup strategy as well as create, deploy, manage and optimize your Schema Markup using Schema App tools.

-The Schema App solution automates the Schema Markup process and provides you with measurable results on your Schema Markup strategy.
+The Schema App solution automates the semantic Schema Markup process, creating a reusable knowledge graph that improves search and provides measurable results on your Schema Markup strategy.

 What is a Schema Markup Plugin?

 Schema Markup plugins (or add-ons) are designed to help you automatically add Schema Markup to your site.
-There is a wide range of Schema Markup plugins with different functionalities available, usually for popular CMSs such as Shopify, BigCommerce, WordPress, and WooCommerce, among others.
+A wide range of Schema Markup plugins with different functionalities are available, usually for popular CMSs such as Shopify, BigCommerce, WordPress, and WooCommerce, among others.

 Some plugins focus on specific Schema types like products or recipes, while others cover a broad range of Schema types, but in general, plugins tend to cater to more basic markup types and offer limited customization options.